Iterative Volume-of-Fluid interface positioning in general polyhedrons with Consecutive Cubic Spline interpolation: Introduction

 \citet{Diot2014,Diot2016} have proposed an analytical positioning method that does not rely on the analytical expression for the volume of the convex polygon (polyhedron).
 Instead, the polygon (polyhedron) is decomposed into sub-volumes whose magnitudes are exactly calculated using mixed vector and scalar products.
 The proposed method is very accurate, however it involves relatively complex subdivisions of the $V_c$ volume.

 \citet{Lopez2016} present a detailed review of interface positioning algorithms and propose an enhancement of their CSB and BB bracketing algorithms from \citep{Lopez2008} on convex polyhedral cells.
-Their new Interpolation Bracketing (IB) algorithm uses signed distances to linearly interpolate $H(\p_c(s), \n_c)$, in effect interpolating linearly the volume fraction function shown in \cref{fig:endofill}.
+Their new Interpolation Bracketing (IB) algorithm uses signed distances to linearly interpolate $H(\p_c(s), \n_c)$, in effect interpolating linearly the volume fraction function shown in \cref{fig:endofill}, \textcolor{Reviewer12}{which reduces the number of iterations of the bracketing algorithm}.
 The authors couple their IB algorithm with a new explicit function for interface positioning in the bracketed interval.
 The authors state that the explicit positioning function costs as much as $1.7$ times the volume truncation operation, which must be taken into account when its overall computational complexity is considered.
 The new explicit function is combined with the IB algorithm into the new Coupled Interpolation-Bracketed Analytical Volume Enforcement (CIBRAVE) method.

 Recently, \citet{Chen2019} have noticed that the fundamental theorem of calculus can be used to increase the convergence of the iterative positioning algorithm.
 In \cref{fig:newtonpolyhedron}, the intersection of the plane $(\p(s), \n_c)$ and the volume $V_c$ is the polygon with the area $A(s)$ that lies on the plane $(\p(s), \n_c)$: the so-called \emph{cap polygon}.
 The area of this polygon (\textcolor{Reviewer12}{\emph{cap area}}) is computed geometrically, with machine-epsilon accuracy, at any $s$, and it can be used to integrate parametrized volume $V(s)$ as